mustafaakben/promptEngineering/README.md

 Use it for simple task

 ```
-Classify into three categories: neutral, negative or positive.
+Classify the following text into three categories: neutral, negative or positive.

 Text: